 1. Understanding the field

 Who are the dominant actors in the field?

-The first question should be what actors there are in the field that you are interested to research.
+The first question should be what actors there are in the field that you are interested in research.
 The actors can vary from real persons to concepts, from institutions to inanimate objects.
 Let’s say that a researcher is interested in fish farms, the market relations between the farms and the vendors and how this ecosystem of fishing operates in its processual cycle.
-The reproduction of fish then would not only rely upon the human subjects in the field, but also would rely on companies that produce fish meal or the fish themselves.
+The reproduction of fish then would not only rely upon the human subjects in the field but also would rely on companies that produce a fish meal or the fish themselves.
 In other words, you have to first investigate and list the actants within your field.

 2. Detecting the actors and relationships

 What are the critical relationships that can scale?

 The second step is to come up with relations that make the interaction possible between the actors.
 These could be from interactions like “sending email”, “collaborating”, “influencing”, to affiliations such as “being a member”, “belonging to a category”, “similarity”.
 For instance, if one is interested in understanding the lobbying activities of a certain push group, one would expect to find official and as well as organic links that make up the bigger social network.
 Or another relation one would expect to detect would be bribery, which is somewhat neither organic nor official.
 It is, therefore, good idea to start with an educated guess of what kind of relations that one can encounter.
 However, it is also vital not to assume the categories beforehand and overlook the ones that we are not deliberately pursuing.
 Also, remember that the number of actors can also be limited by your definition of your field and research topic.

 There are roughly four general categories to think about relationships: